 Starting as low as 30 minutes and building to 60 minutes of continuous work should be the goal with this type of training.

 This can be performed using off-feet cardio equipment such as rowers and bikes.
-However, using wrestling drills such as sprawls, shots, and potentially partner based alternating drills such as snap downs and arm drags into a takedown sequence can provide a great cardiovascular response while drilling wrestling techniques.
+However, using shadow wrestling drills such as sprawls, shots, and potentially partner-based alternating drills such as snap downs and arm drags into a takedown sequence can provide a great cardiovascular response while drilling wrestling techniques.

-It could be as simple as choosing three or more different techniques and perform them in a continuous fashion for 5-10 minutes each.
+It could be as simple as choosing three or more different techniques and performing them in a continuous fashion for 5-10 minutes each.

 Cardiac Power Intervals